 Useful Info for Spending 3 Days in Mexico City

-Named after a former Aztec leader, Cuauhtémoc is the most central of these municipalities and is where most of the best neighborhoods to stay in Mexico City are located.
+Mexico City occupies a vast area and offers many options for accommodation.
 If you’re visiting Mexico City for the first time, I would recommend staying in either Centro Histórico, La Condesa, or Roma Norte.

-If you want to read more about where to stay in Mexico City, make sure to check out my guide about the best areas to stay in Mexico City.
-If you’re in a hurry, below you can find my top picks for staying in Mexico City for one day.
+To read more about the best areas to stay in the city, check out my guide about the best areas to stay in Mexico City.
+If you’re in a hurry, here are my top recommendations:

 How to get to Mexico City

 Since the airport is pretty close to Downtown Mexico City, getting to the city center is quite easy once you figure out the logistics.
-The easiest option is to order an Uber, which will cost you around 200-300 MXN (12.5-15 USD) for the 20-minute ride.
-Alternatively, you can also book a transfer via the airport portal.
+The easiest option is to order an Uber which is pretty affordable in the whole city.

-If you’re landing at Terminal 1, you can either jump on Metrobus Line 4 for 30 MXN (1.5 USD) or you can use Metro Line 5 for 5 MXN (0.25 USD).
+You can also use public transport – from Terminal 1, you can either jump on Metrobus Line or you can use Metro Line 5.
 The journey takes 30 minutes and 50 minutes respectively.
 From Terminal 2, you can either transfer to Terminal 1 via the Aerotren, or you can board Metrobus Line 4 which stops at both terminals.

 Please note that you’ll have to buy your Mexico City Metro Card first before using any bus or metro lines.
-The metro card costs 15 MXN (0.75 USD) and you also have to upload a balance to your card before using it.
+The metro card costs 15 MXN ($0.75 US) and you also have to upload a balance to your card before using it.

 Best time to visit Mexico City